Onto-Med/concept-graphs/README.md

 ### `/graph`
-create graph representations for each phrase cluster that was found during the 'clustering' step
+create graph representations for each phrase cluster that was found during the 'clustering' step.
+you get a response with all graphs found and their respective edge/node count.
+To get a specific graph's adjacency matrix use its id as path argument (the id is just the number given in the formerly mentioned response).

 #### curl
 `curl -X GET http://SOME_IP:SOME_PORT/graph/creation`